THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

-Quality: While I’ve usually found Bontrager wheels to be very well built, the easy to break, hard to center tubeless rim strips that I wrote about above was disappointing.
+Quality: While I’ve usually found Bontrager wheels to be very well built, the easy-to-break, hard-to-center tubeless rim strips that I wrote about above were disappointing.

 The rim and hub shell finish are first-rate.
 The decal labels also appear to be well adhered and integrated nicely into the rim design.

 Bontrager’s crash replacement policy for these and all their carbon wheels is very strong.
 They will replace or repair your wheels for free within 2 years of when you bought it no matter how they get damaged and provide a 50% discount to repair or replace them for as long as you own them after that.

 They offer the industry standard 2-year materials and workmanship warranty.
 You can also return them if unused within 30 days for a full refund.